Laylanabil66/equasis-cli/README.md

 > **Major Update**: Now provides comprehensive vessel intelligence with 50+ data points including management companies, PSC inspections, historical names/flags, and classification details - all collected automatically from multiple Equasis tabs.

+> [!IMPORTANT]
+> This tool interfaces with Equasis through web scraping.
+The HTML parsing may need updates if Equasis changes their website structure.
+Users should monitor for any changes and update the parsing logic accordingly.

 ## Table of Contents

 - [Overview](#overview)